 - Determine major areas of research.
 This student chose the various methods of linguistic communications, machine translation, and analysis of the internal structure of words.

 - Develop coding for the translation program

-Student was responsible for regularly checking in with her mentor teachers.
-Keeping track of the translation program build using screenshots and a journal.
-Completed a final reflection paper.
-The student was responsible for documenting the research she conducted as well as report on her findings both to her ELO mentors as well as during her presentation.
-The final product was designed to be a working translation program that would “think” when it translated from French to English.
-The was able to produce a working program but didn’t have a completed translation program as originally expected.
-The student presented her research findings, her process for developing the program as well as demonstration to an audience of students, parents and WHS staff.
+The student kept track of the translation program build using screenshots and a journal and completed a final reflection paper.
+The student was responsible for documenting the research she conducted as well as reporting on her findings.
+The final product was to be a working translation program that would “think” when it translated from French to English.
+She was able to produce a working program but didn’t have a completed translation program as originally expected.
+The student presented her research findings, her process for developing the program as well as demonstration to an audience of students, parents and high school staff.

 This ELO took an entire school year to complete.
 This was an interesting ELO because every teacher and even professors at UNH all said “I don’t think I have the knowledge level to help her with this project.”
 Everyone seemed intimidated by the concept and didn’t feel as though they knew enough to be a mentor.
 It took some time to explain that they were knowledgeable about the process of developing a computer program or had the expertise in using language to help her problem solve even if they didn’t have specific experience with the product she was proposing.
 It was a really great learning process for all of us – teaching versus facilitating.
 An exciting result was that the student came in second place at the NH Science and Engineering Expo!

 This ELO was submitted by Donna Couture, ELO Coordinator at Winnacunnet High School.
 Email for more information